Thairo Estrada Preview, Player Props: Giants vs. Padres

-On Friday, Thairo Estrada (on the back of going 2-for-5) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+The San Francisco Giants, including Thairo Estrada (.372 slugging percentage in past 10 games, including no home run), take on starter Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-In his last game, he had two hits (going 2-for-5) against the Padres.
+In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Padres.

 Thairo Estrada Game Info & Props vs. the Padres